Ypióca Group: Products

 The Group has many products, most of which use the name Ypióca followed by a name (like Ypióca Gold, Ypióca Crystal, Ypioca 150 etc.).
 Sapupara is the name of another famous product of the Group, being sold with the names Sapupara Ouro (gold) and Sapupara Prata (silver).

 There are also many other Ypióca Group products, like mixed drinks (Ypióca Limão, Sapupara Limão), wines (Catuaba Garanhão and Catuaba Vinhagrinha) and Naturágua, a famous mineral water brand in Ceará.

 Production

-The Group has five production plants, with its own fields for production of sugar cane, located in the countryside of the states of Ceará.
+The Group has five production plants, with its own fields for production of sugar cane, located in the countryside of the state of Ceará.

 In the transformation and distillation of the sugarcane, the Ypióca Group uses technology imported from England and Scotland.
 For aging, the group uses the traditional wooden barrels.

 One of the largest wooden barrels in the world: 8 m tall, 7.85 m wide, capacity of 374,000 liters (98,800 US gallons), made in 2002.